 Camp HOPE America is a camping and mentoring experience that provides children living with domestic violence and trauma a pathway to hope through team building, evidence-informed programming, and high adventure, challenge-by-choice activities.
-The first evidence-based initiative of its kind, Camp HOPE America began in 2003 under the San Diego Family Justice Center and has expanded to 34 sites across the country to communities operating Family Justice Centers.
+The first evidence-based initiative of its kind, Camp HOPE America began in 2003 under the San Diego Family Justice Center and has expanded to 34 sites in communities across the country.
 Guilford County, a proud affiliate of Camp HOPE America, was selected as the first Camp HOPE America -- North Carolina program in 2017.
-Here are the quick facts on our inaugural year and you can find news stories on our Camp HOPE America adventures in Guilford County here.
+You can find news stories on our Camp HOPE America adventures in Guilford County here.

-Campers who participate in Camp HOPE America engage with their fellow campers, volunteer camp counselors during a week-long overnight summer camp experience that serves as the foundation for a year of activities and programming for campers and their families.
+Campers who participate in Camp HOPE America engage with their fellow campers and volunteer camp counselors during a week-long overnight summer camp experience that serves as the foundation for Pathways: a year of activities and programming for campers and their families.
 It is our shared goal to create experiences for all participants that increase hope, resilience, and change destinies.

-Camp HOPE North Carolina was made possible through the funding support of the Weaver Foundation, Verizon, and community donors.
+Camp HOPE America -- North Carolina, Guilford County is made possible through the funding support of the Weaver Foundation, Verizon, and community donors.

-Camp and the reunion events throughout the year are free to campers and their families.
-The cost to sponsor a child for a year of camping and mentoring activities is $1200 and donations at any level are appreciated.
+Camp HOPE and Pathways events throughout the year are free to campers and their families.
+The cost to sponsor a child for one year of camping and mentoring activities is $1200 and donations at any level are appreciated.

 Guilford County FJC